Spectacled bear: Habitat loss

 Nowadays, the distribution area of the Tremarctos ornatus is influenced by the human presence, mainly due to habitat destruction and degradation, hunting and fragmentation of populations.
 This fragmentation is mainly found in Venezuela, Colombia, Ecuador and Argentina.
 It represents several problems to this population because, first, their persistence is compromised if they are small, isolated populations, even without facing habitat loss or hunting.
 Second, the transformation of the landscape represents loss of availability of the type of habitats spectacled bears need.
 Third, fragmentation exposes bears to hunting and killing due to its accessibility.
 Perhaps the most epidemic problem for the species is extensive logging and farming, which has led to habitat loss for the largely tree-dependent bears.
 Shortage of natural food sources might push bears to feed on crops or livestock, increasing the conflict that usually results in poaching of individuals.
 Impacts of climate changes on bear habitat and food sources are not fully understood, but might have potential negative impact in the near future.
 Limited habitat viability and low overall population may also intensify the effects of poaching by concentrating bears into smaller areas of suitable habitat but higher poaching risk.

-Human-bear conflict
+Human–bear conflict

-Andean Bears are often suspected of attacking cattle and raiding crops, and are killed for retaliation or in order to avoid further damages.
+Andean bears are often suspected of attacking cattle and raiding crops, and are killed in retaliation or in order to avoid further damages.
 It has been argued that attacks to cattle attributed to Andean bear are partly due to other predators.
 Raiding of crops can be frequent in areas with diminishing natural resources and extensive crops in former bear habitat, or when problematic individuals get used to human environments.